2021–22 Liga Nacional de Guatemala

-The 2021–22 Liga Nacional de Guatemala was the 69th season of the Liga Nacional de Guatemala, the top football league in Guatemala, in which the Apertura and Clausura season is used.
-The season began on 30 July 2021 and ended on 29 May 2022.
+The 2021–22 Liga Nacional de Guatemala was the 69th professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2021 Apertura and the 2022 Clausura—each in an identical format and each contested by the same 12 teams.

 Teams

 Promotion and relegation (pre-season)

 A total of 12 teams will contest the league, including 10 sides from the 2020–21 Guatemala Liga Nacional and 2 promoted from the 2020–21 Primera División.